apache/spark/docs/tutorial.rst

 Tasks
 -----
 Tasks are generated when instantiating operator objects.
-An object instantiated from an operator is called a constructor.
+An object instantiated from an operator is called a task.
 The first argument ``task_id`` acts as a unique identifier for the task.

 .. exampleinclude:: /../airflow/example_dags/tutorial.py